Usha-Mounika/Samsung_PD/README.md

 ![PVT cond](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/b5055b4f-dc7e-4482-840d-199287b2a70e)

 The cell information in a library gives about the leakage power for different combinations (for example, for 2 input gate the power information of all 4 combinations are given) of inputs, area, power port information and various information associated with each pin.
--The following comparison shows that the same **AND gate** has three diferent flavors.
+ - The following comparison shows that the same **AND gate** has three diferent flavors.
   - The wider transistor (and2_4) has less delay and consumes more area and power.
   - The moderate wide transistor (and2_2) has moderate delay and consumes moderate power and moderate area.
   - The narrower transistor (and2_0) has more delay and consumes less area and power.